 Office Hours: Monday through Friday: 8am - 5pm

 After Hours and Weekends: Security Office - 713-853-8087

 1.9 million square feet with 88 meeting rooms, 6 balconies, a ballroom, theater, show offices & conference rooms plus 90,000 ft² of Level 2 Mezzanine space, a 95,000 ft² grand concourse, the 97,000 ft² Avenida Plaza, and The Wharf, an intimate outdoor special event space.

 The George R. Brown Convention Center was opened on the east side of downtown Houston on September 26, 1987 and was completed “on time and under budget” with a price tag of $104.9 million.
 Construction required 30 months with more than 1,200 workers on site.
 The sale of bonds, to be repaid by hotel occupancy tax revenues, spared local taxpayers any new burden.

 The first convention held in the George R. Brown Convention Center was the American Society of Travel Agents beginning on October 11, 1987.

-In November 2014 the ground was broken yet again, this time in preparation for Super Bowl LI.
-The latest expansion to the GRB includes converting six lanes and the length of five city blocks into ADLA Plaza, a 97,000-square-foot, pedestrian-friendly, outdoor space.
-The new Grand Lobby will be 10 stories high and showcase Ed Wilson’s 60 foot sculpture, "Soaring in the Clouds", suspended from the ceiling in the very center of the GRB.
-From there, patrons will have improved connectivity to 550,000 square feet of prime exhibition space via a 95,000 square foot Grand Concourse.
-Construction is set to be completed in the Fall of 2016.
+In November 2014 ground was broken yet again, this time in preparation for Super Bowl LI.
+The latest expansion to the GRB converted six lanes and the length of five city blocks into Avenida Houston, which includes a 97,000-square-foot, pedestrian-friendly, outdoor plaza and events space.
+The new Grand Lobby is 10 stories high and showcases Ed Wilson’s 60 foot sculpture, "Soaring in the Clouds", suspended from the ceiling in the very center of the GRB.
+Visitors can now also enjoy improved connectivity to 550,000 square feet of prime exhibition space via a 95,000 square foot Grand Concourse.
+Construction was completed Fall 2016.